 After finishing our snack and chat with the Irish family, we left the market and returned to the visitor center, where I downloaded the mail on to my phone using their WiFi before re-boarding the shuttle for the trip back to the ship, where we arrived about 1:30.

 After lunch of pasta for mom and fish and chips for me, we relaxed a little before I went to the Zumba class at 4 pm.
 This was my first chance to attend the class since the first day that was canceled.
 They had the classes most every day at 4 pm in the Constellation lounge (observation lounge), and in the mornings on the main stage of the Celebrity Theater when the ship was at sea.
 I wasn't surprised that the choreography of the dances was less complex and the level of intensity lower than the class I attend at home.
 After all, we were on a cruise ship and had to allow for the rolling of the ship and the most newbie attendees.
 However, the classes were well attended and popular.

-We had drinks in the Martini Bar, followed by a good show by a 30-ish British pianist/singer named Claire Maidin.
-She was a better pianist than singer, but very entertaining.
-She had on a bright red tutu-like dress that was a little longer than a tutu, but still had the very flared skirt.
+We had drinks in the Martini Bar, followed by a good show by a British pianist/singer named Claire Maidin.
+She was a better pianist than singer but very entertaining.
+She had on a bright red tutu-like dress that was a little longer than a tutu but still had the very flared skirt.
 She said she had a weakness for shoes, and it showed.
 She was wearing bright blue, 5-inch heels with about a 2-inch platform.
 The blue shoes were adorned with the Union Jack, making them very patriotic.
-I bet she paid big bucks for them, but maybe they are tax deductible since she only wears them on stage.
-She was trained as a classical pianist, but learned she could make more money by being more commercial.
+She was trained as a classical pianist but learned she could make more money by being more commercial.